Estecka/mc-invariable-paintings/port.md

 ### 1.21.5
 - Painting Variants are now stored as regitry entries instead of identifiers.
 - Item Stack variants are no longer stored in the `entity_data` component.
+- Wandering Trader rebalance is no longer experimental.